 The famous NAS Parallel Benchmarks NPB consists of MG: Multigrid, CG: Conjugate Gradient, FT: Fast Fourier Transform, IS: Integer sort, EP: Embarrassingly Parallel, BT: Block Tridiagonal, SP: Scalar Pentadiagonal, and LU: Lower-Upper symmetric Gauss Seidel, are pretty uniform.
 With the exception of EP which is an application class, the other members are typical constituents of a low level library for parallel simulations.
 On the other hand the Berkeley dwarves are Dense Linear Algebra , Sparse Linear Algebra, Spectral Methods, N-Body Methods, Structured Grids, Unstructured Grids, MapReduce, Combinational Logic, Graph Traversal, Dynamic Programming, Backtrack and Branch-and-Bound, Graphical Models and Finite State Machines.
 The dwarves are not exact kernels but describe problem from different points of view including programming model (MapReduce), numerical method (Grids, Spectral method), kernel structure (dense or sparse linear algebra), algorithm (dynamic programming) and application class (N-body) etc. We think that it is inevitable that both parallel computing and Big Data cannot be characterized with a single criteria and so we introduce multiple facets for our Ogre characterization.

-1Add Jha et al. lessons
+In the process of reduction, the authors analyze the structure of applications and find commonalities; they introduce the term “vectors” to capture four essentially orthogonal but critical properties that determine both the development and the execution of the application: execution unit, communication, coordination and an execution environment.
+The first three are internal properties of a distributed application, whereas the later is essentially an external property.
+Based upon recurring values of vectors the authors propose a set of common patterns that help elucidate the structure of the distributed applications.
+It is worth noting, that vectors and patterns for distributed applications do not provide insight into performance aspects of the applications.

+In Ref [3DPAS], the authors propose a framework for describing application, distributed and dynamic data and infrastructure.
+Figure 1 shows the data lifecycle model used for the analysis capturing both applications using sensor and computationally generated data.

+Figure 1 Application Stages

+The authors call out the “big data” aspects, the dynamic aspects and the distributed aspects of a large set of applications, and introduce quantitative estimates for various performance related properties.

-Properties of the 51 use cases
+2.3 Properties of the 51 use cases

 Tables 1 to 3 summarize characteristics of the 51 use cases which we will combine with other input for the Ogres.
 Note that Big Data and parallel programming are intrinsically linked as any Big Data analysis is inevitably processed in parallel.
-Parallel computing is almost always implemented by dividing the data between processors (data decomposition); the richness here is illustrated in Table 1 which lists the members of space that is decomposed for different use cases.
+Parallel computing is almost always implemented by dividing the data between processors (data decomposition); the richness here is illustrated in Table 1 which lists the members of space that is decomposed for different use cases; of course these sources of parallelism are broadly applicable outside the 51 use cases they were extracted from.
 In Table 2, we identify 15 use case features that will be used later as components of the Ogre facets.
 The second column of Table 2 lists our estimate of the number of use cases that illustrate this feature; note these are not exclusive so any one use case will illustrate many features.